What is a Tummy Tuck or Brachioplasty?

 Price or Cost for a Tummy Tuck

 Tummy tuck costs vary for several reasons.
 Sometimes geographical regions may have differences.
 However, the most common reason for variation among different surgeons is their demand.
 Surgeons who are the most talented and skilled who produce the best results are often in very high demand compared to less skilled surgeons.
 The best surgeons will often have tummy tuck prices a bit higher than the rest.
-The average surgeon’s fee in the US for standard tummy tuck is $6000.
-When you add in the fees for the surgical facility, anesthesia, and other miscellaneous costs this price goes up another $2000 to $3000.
-Liposuction is also often added at an additional cost of $1500-2000 per area.
-This brings the total cost of most tummy tuck surgeries to the range of $8000 to $12000.
+The average surgeon’s fee in the US for standard tummy tuck varies.
+When you add in the fees for the surgical facility, anesthesia, and other miscellaneous costs this price goes up.
+Liposuction is also often added at an additional cost of $1,500-$2,000 per area.
+This brings the total cost of most tummy tuck surgeries to the range of $9,000 to $15,000.
 Dr. Gruber’s is a very experienced surgeon in doing tummy tucks and her prices are similar to or slightly higher than the national average.
 We give each individual a price according to the size and extent of the tuck required, and takes into account any muscle tightening, and any additional liposuction.

 Limitations and Risks